mutohq/JSAlerts/README.md

 4. Cross browser support.
 5. No dependencies --> written completely in JavaScript (Browser must support Promises, though).
 6. Very minimal.
 Goal is to have a non-minified version within 20kB.
+7. Programmatically destroy the notification, or set a timeout, or let the user destroy the notification.

 Completed
 =========